 Alexander Street Extension – Land Use & Marketing Study

-This study is being conducted:
+This study was conducted:

 - To improve the coordination of an envisioned future land use pattern between Hillsborough County, the Florida Department of Transportation and Plant City.

 - To assess potential land uses for parcels within the study area once they voluntarily annex and receive municipal (i.e. potable water and wastewater) services from Plant City.

 - To provide a demographic analysis, economic profile and market study of the lands along Alexander Street, north of Interstate-4.

 - To identify activity nodes that can become future community/neighborhood focal points for Plant City and eastern Hillsborough County.